No products in the cart.

 Benefits of Tai Chi for Stroke Recovery

+Practicing Tai Chi after a stroke may provide a wide range of physical and mental benefits.
 Many individuals experience weakness or paralysis after a stroke, which increases their risk of falling due to poor balance.
 Tai Chi is ideal for improving balance as it emphasizes slow, controlled, and repetitive movements that originate from the center of the body.

-Benefits of tai chi [1],[2],[3] for stroke survivors include:
+Benefits of Tai Chi [1],[2],[3] for stroke survivors include:

 • Stress relief

-• Better balance
+• Improved balance

-• Improved mental health
+• Enhanced mental health

 • Reduced falls

-• Reduced blood pressure
+• Decreased blood pressure

 • Improved flexibility

-• Body awareness
+• Enhanced body awareness

 • Chronic pain relief